A Thorough Review Of The Shopify Short Narrative - And Where It Fails

 Shopify's Real Story

-Shopify isn't just an investment in e-commerce -- that would never make our Top Pick's list -- it's an investment in the guts of the online shopping trend -- the part that's actually growing.
+Shopify isn't just an investment in e-commerce -- that would never make our Top Pick's list.
+It's an investment in the guts of the online shopping trend -- the part that's actually growing.

 Shopify is the leading cloud-based commerce software for small- and medium-sized businesses.
 But the company makes money from more than e-commerce sales, it makes money from businesses coming online.
 Remeber that chart from the Federal Reserve plotting e-commerce as a percentage of total retail sales and how it is supposed to go from ~9% to ~15% -- that's what Shopify is after, the influx of new e-commerce businesses.